 On July 31, 2015, the Company established a European commercial paper program for the issuance of unsecured commercial paper in the Eurozone capital markets.
 The European commercial paper notes have maturities ranging from one day to 183 days and may not be voluntarily prepaid or redeemed by the Company.
 The European commercial paper notes rank pari passu with all of the Company's other unsecured and unsubordinated indebtedness.
-To the extent that the Company issues European commercial paper notes through a subsidiary of the Company.
+To the extent that the Company issues European commercial paper notes through a subsidiary of the Company, the notes will be fully and unconditionally guaranteed by the Company.
 As of December 31, 2016, the euro equivalent of \$536,503 was outstanding under the European commercial paper program.